Introducing AI Commit

 The core loop is simple: stage your changes, run aic, review the generated message, and either accept it, ask for a regeneration, or drop into your editor to tweak it.
 The tool reads the diff, feeds it to whichever AI provider you’ve configured, and comes back with a conventional commit message — complete with a type, optional scope derived from your changed file paths, a description, and an explanatory body.

-Beyond the basic commit flow, there are a few other commands I’ve found genuinely useful:
+Beyond the basic commit flow, there are a few other commands worth knowing about:

 • aic review — runs your staged diff through a review-focused prompt and comes back with findings grouped by severity (Critical, Warning, Suggestion).
 Good for a sanity check before committing something you’re unsure about.